oracle/truffleruby/doc/user/interop.md

 may expect.
 This means that for example `#method` isn't available, and you can't use it to get the method for `#to_a` on a foreign object, as it is a special-form, not a method.

+## Threading and interop

+TruffleRuby is by default a multi-threaded language.
+This may be incompatible with other Truffle languages, so you can disable the creation of multiple threads with the option `-Xsingle_threaded`, or `-Dtruffleruby.single_threaded=true` from another launcher.